gouef/validator/docs/Validators.md

 - `IsIPv4`: Ensures the value is `IP4` address.
 - `IsIPv6`: Ensures the value is `IP6` address.
 - `IsMAC`: Ensures the value is `MAC` address.
+- `IsLowercase`: Ensures the value is entirely lowercase.
+- `IsUppercase`: Ensures the value is entirely uppercase.
+- `IsTitleCase`: Ensures the value starts with an uppercase letter.
+- `IsCamelCase`: Ensures the value follows camelCase format.
+- `IsPascalCase`: Ensures the value follows PascalCase format.
+- `HasPrefix`: Ensures the value starts with a specified prefix.
+- `HasSuffix`: Ensures the value ends with a specified suffix.
+- `Contains`: Ensures the value contains a specified substring.
+- `IsBase32`: Ensures the value is a valid Base32-encoded string.
+- `IsBase64`: Ensures the value is a valid Base64-encoded string.
+- `IsSHA256`: Ensures the value is a valid SHA-256 hash (64 hex characters).
+- `IsHexColor`: Ensures the value is a valid hex color (e.g. #fff or #ffffff).
+- `IsHSLColor`: Ensures the value is a valid HSL/HSLA color.
+- `IsRGBColor`: Ensures the value is a valid RGB/RGBA color.
+- `IsHex`: Ensures the value is a valid hexadecimal string.
+- `IsJSON`: Ensures the value is a valid JSON string.
+- `IsJWT`: Ensures the value is a valid JWT token (three base64 segments).
+- `IsUUIDv1`: Ensures the value is a valid UUID version 1.
+- `IsUUIDv3`: Ensures the value is a valid UUID version 3.
+- `IsUUIDv4`: Ensures the value is a valid UUID version 4.
+- `IsUUIDv5`: Ensures the value is a valid UUID version 5.
+- `IsUUID`: Ensures the value is a valid UUID (optionally of a specific version).
+- `Custom`: Custom constraint with user-defined validation logic ([Example](#custom)).

 ## Examples